AdityaCoppisetti/robotic-arm/journal.md

 okay so i will be removing the limit switch bits that i made. because all i want is - it to calibrate and then find the origin and then i can virtually set the mechanical stops

+these are my tasks for today after im done with cad

+1. **Define the 6 joints** — identify J1–J6, what links they connect, their rotation axes, and their movement limits.
+2. **Build the kinematic model** — define the coordinate frames and transformations between the joints.
+3. **Export your CAD links as meshes** — usually STL/DAE for ROS.
+4. **Create a ROS 2 package** for your robot.
+5. **Create the URDF/Xacro** — links, joints, axes, positions, limits, meshes, and inertial properties.

+lets do all of this in a day , today is august 16th lets set this as todays task